tprasadtp/ubuntu-post-install/docs/tasks.md

 ### Special list of packages - Purge list

-There is a special package list under key, config.purge containig list of packages to be purged from the system.
+There is a special package list under key, config.purge containing list of packages to be purged from the system.
 This only applies if purge flag is set and purge task is enabled (when autopilot is active)

 ## Install Debian package archives (.deb files)